 Paris at ULIP: Students will have to take the compulsory module – Research design and methods (15 credits) - and choose two optional modules:

 Extreme City: Paris in the Age of Climate Change (30 credits)

 Centrality and the City (30 credits)

-Art, Performance and the City (30 credits)
+Benjamin and Adorno (30 credits)

-Empire, Race and Immigration (30 credits)
+Aestheticism and fin-de-siècle Literature (30 credits)

 Students must declare their intention to spend semester 2 in London at the beginning of the session at the end of September, beginning of October.

 The programme is delivered via small-group seminars where you will be encouraged to discuss key issues and participate through seminar presentations.
 The programme will also be supported by a hands-on approach, including site visits and workshops.
-Sessions are led by members of faculty from ULIP, and the Schools of History, Geography and English and Drama from QMUL in weekly seminars led by staff members with original research qualifications and interests in the area.

 Seminars will be supplemented by consultations with advisers, with option course leaders, and with dissertation supervisors, which will include opportunities for one-to-one discussions of course content and plans for written work.